-^{} These FAQs are provided as reference only to assist states and units of local government.
-The FAQs do not supersede any guidance or requirements in the applicable JAG State or JAG Local solicitations or grant award documents.
+\These FAQs are for reference only and to assist states and units of local government.
+These FAQs do not supersede any conflicting guidance provided in the relevant JAG State or JAG Local solicitations or grant award documents.

 Reference Information

 What is the authorizing legislation for the Edward Byrne Memorial Justice Assistance Grant (JAG) Program?